SofijaErkin/basic-tool-mac/linux/brew_uninstall_ghc.md

 End brew uninstall :

+ghc: No install.

+cabal-install:  No install.

+pandoc: No install.

 python@3.9

     Error: Refusing to uninstall /usr/local/Cellar/python@3.9/3.9.9
     because it is required by cairo, glib, gobject-introspection, harfbuzz, macvim, meson, pango, pdf2htmlex, sphinx-doc and ttfautohint, which are currently installed.

+sphix-doc:

+    brew uninstall sphix-doc

+The upstairs code uninstall the least sphix-doc version, roll back to

+the old version. python@3.10 depends on sphix-doc.

 python@3.10:

-    brew uninstall sphix-doc

-The upstairs code uninstall the least sphix-doc version, roll back to the old

-version. python@3.10 depends on sphix-doc.

     brew uninstall python@3.10

+mpdecimal:

+    brew uninstall mpdecimal